100 years later, Harvard’s Rose Bowl win still surprises

 “Certainly a lot of the rules have changed.
 And the nature of the athletes have changed,” Jenkins said.
 “Back then having a school like Harvard in our game, those people typically weren’t there to go on to professional sports.
 They were there for the academics.”

-Jenkins is in Boston this week to help Harvard commemorate the only bowl berth in its 145-year football history.
-The Crimson are wearing Rose Bowl patches on their uniforms and commemorative helmet stickers this season; at halftime of Saturday’s game against Dartmouth, the bowl delegation will present the school with a plaque.
+Jenkins was in Boston this week to help Harvard commemorate the only bowl berth in its 145-year football history.
+The Crimson are wearing Rose Bowl patches on their uniforms and commemorative helmet stickers this season; at halftime of Saturday’s game against Dartmouth, the bowl delegation presented the school with a plaque.

 Casey will be inducted into the Rose Bowl Hall of Fame this year, and Murphy will represent Harvard in Pasadena.